The benefits of an ABLE account for your child with special needs

 The ABLE savings account program is signed into law and in development in Arkansas, California, Connecticut, Delaware, Hawaii, Maine, New Jersey, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wisconsin.

-Idaho and Mississippi do not offer ABLE savings account programs at the time of this writing.
+Idaho doesn’t offer ABLE savings account programs as of June 2020.

 While ABLE accounts are not yet available in all states, many states that do offer these savings accounts accept out-of-state residents.
 Most ABLE accounts require a $25 to $50 opening deposit and come with an annual fee of $35 to $60.

-A strong draw to the state-run ABLE accounts are associated tax breaks.
+A strong draw to state-run ABLE accounts is the associated tax breaks.
 But be aware of the annual and lifetime limits that govern contributions made to these accounts.

 Frequently asked questions